AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 Revise paragraph looking for places where words like "by", "the", and "a" are either missing or used incorrectly.
 Also look for incorrect verb tenses.
 Make sure that every sentence is a full complete sentence.
 Pay particular attention to sentences 2, 3, and 5
 </div>

-The apparatus developed last semester was used this semester and can be seen in Figure 4 and 5.
-The contact chamber was reversed from down-flow to up-flow so that all the air stucked in the system can be ejected.
-Our apparatus set-up reflected the properties of the AguaClara water treatment plant.
+As shown in Figure 5,the apparatus developed last semester was used this semester.
+The contact chamber was reversed from down-flow to up-flow so that air stucked in the contact chamber can be ejected.
+The apparatus set-up reflected the properties of the AguaClara water treatment plant.
 The sedimentation tube in our system had the fundamental structures of sedimentation tank in the AguaClara water treatment plant, including the floc weir, floc settler, floc blanket and sludge valve.
 Further detail about the design of sedimentation tube can refer to the research of High Rate Sedimentation group in AguaClara[(HRS report)]( ).
 A tube flocculator was used in this research because it was idealized as a high-Péclet-number reactor, much like a baffled hydraulic flocculator, also because the average velocity gradient in laminar tube flow was well defined [(Weber-Shirk and Lion 2010)](https://www.sciencedirect.com/science/article/pii/S0043135410004136).
-An electronic balance connected to ProCoDA had been implemented to track the mass change in the coagulant stock tank.
-The balance can verify the amount of coagulant entered the system and send data collected by ProCoDA.
+An electronic balance was set under the coagulant stock tank to track the mass change of coagulant.
+The balance can verify the amount of coagulant entered the system and sent data collected to ProCoDA.

 <div class="alert alert-block alert-danger">
 Revise first sentence - Consider "The apparatus developed last semester was used this semester and can be seen in Figure 4 and 5."

 Focus on refining the middle section for conciseness.

+-Du: addressed
 </div>